loanmarket/career-ladder/README.md

 This repository describes the technical roles within the group.

 It seeks to describe some **defining characteristics** about each role, and provide some concrete **examples** along the way.
+Each example should be both **attainable** and **reasonable** to expect of a team member in that role, but overall the collection should be treated as **aspirational**.
+It is most important that an individual exhibits the broad **attitude** and **behaviour** described.

 It's the anchor point used through all of our feedback and promotion cycles.
 This is a living set of documents, maintained by the very people it affects.

 ## Roles